H-D-OWL/Variable-Storage/README.md

 Target platform : Windows

 ## Warning
-  - Variable Storage can only contain these data types: **Bool, Byte, Int32, Int64, Float, Name, String, Text, Vector, Rotator, Transform, Linear Color.**
+  - Variable Storage can only contain these data types: **Bool, Byte, Int32, Int64, Float, Name, String, Text, Vector, Rotator, Transform, Soft Object, Soft Class, Linear Color, Timespan.**
   - **Data names cannot be repeated in Variable Storage.** When merging Variable Storage structures, data with the same name will replace each other.

 ## Content